This page defines the key terms for ApsaraDB for ClickHouse. Review these concepts before configuring your cluster.

 Region

-A region is the physical location where the servers for ApsaraDB for ClickHouse are hosted.
-You must select a region when you purchase the ApsaraDB for ClickHouse service.
-The region cannot be changed after it is selected.
+A region is the physical location where ApsaraDB for ClickHouse servers are hosted.
+Select a region when you purchase the service.
+The region cannot be changed after purchase.

 Zone

-A zone is a physical area within a region that has an independent power supply and network.
+A zone is a physical area within a region with an independent power supply and network.
 Zones in the same region are connected through a low-latency internal network.

 Database

 A database is the highest-level object in an ApsaraDB for ClickHouse cluster.
-It consists of objects such as tables, columns, views, functions, and data types.
+It contains objects such as tables, columns, views, functions, and data types.

 Community-compatible Edition